jaydenanderson/wearemakers.io/_site/README.md

 This is a Jekyll site.

-You have to have Ruby and the Bundler gem.
+You have to have:
+- Ruby and the Bundler gem
+- make (You should have this already if you have Xcode on Mac.)
+- Node & NPM

 To install dependent gems: